davitkalantaryan/virtual_box_to_run_commands/README.md

 If some automation service runs on Linux and should run Windows specific commands, then this system can be used.
 For example:
-- Jenkins node on Linux
-- Travis node on Linux
+- Run compilation of Windows binaries from CI services running on Linux (for example Jenkins or Travis)
+- Run postcompilation tests (unit test, integration test) for Windows binaries
+- Prepare Windows packages

 ## How to use
 ```bash